JakeWharton/dalvik-dx/RELEASING.md

 # Releasing

-1. Update the `VERSION_NAME` in `gradle.properties` to the release version.
+1. Update the `VERSION_NAME` in `gradle.properties` to the AOSP tag version.

-2. Update the `CHANGELOG.md`:
+2. Update the `CHANGELOG.md`.

-3. Update the `README.md` so the "Download" section reflects the new release version and the snapshot section reflects the next "SNAPSHOT" version.
+3. Update the `README.md` so the "Download" section reflects the new release version.

 4. Commit